 He was a leading maritime explorer of Australia.
-He named the continent and produced the most accurate early atlas of the continent, and also gave the continent it’s current name
+He named the continent and produced the most accurate early atlas of the geography

 He was the first European to discover Brazil and also established a successful sea route to India and was a leader in commercial expedition there.

 Famous for their mastery of ancient maritime navigation and shipbuilding, the Phoenicians were likely the first to survey the Mediterranean Sea, creating the beginning of the modern field of geography.